medcomdk/dk-medcom-messaging/docs/index.md

 #### Implementation Guide

-The IG holds the technical specifications and examples of the MedCom Messaging profiles.
+The IG contains the technical specifications and examples of the MedCom Messaging profiles.
 It represents the base expectations when sending a message, including the sender and receiver organizations and the messaging history.

 <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/" target="_blank">Tab here to see the IG for MedCom Messaging.</a>